-3. A post-employment medical plan reimburses 40 % of an employee's post-employment medical costs if the employee leaves after more than 10 and less than 20 years of service and 50 % of those costs if the employee leaves after 20 or more years of service.
+3. A post-employment medical plan reimburses 40% of an employee's post-employment medical costs if the employee leaves after more than ten and less than twenty years of service and 50% of those costs if the employee leaves after twenty or more years of service.

-Under the plan's benefit formula, the enterprise attributes 4 % of the present value of the expected medical costs (40 % divided by 10) to each of the first 10 years and 1 % (10 % divided by 10) to each of the second 10 years.
+Under the plan's benefit formula, the entity attributes 4% of the present value of the expected medical costs (40% divided by ten) to each of the first ten years and 1% (10% divided by ten) to each of the second ten years.
 The current service cost in each year reflects the probability that the employee may not complete the necessary period of service to earn part or all of the benefits.
-For employees expected to leave within 10 years, no benefit is attributed.
+For employees expected to leave within ten years, no benefit is attributed.

-4. A post-employment medical plan reimburses 10 % of an employee's post-employment medical costs if the employee leaves after more than 10 and less than 20 years of service and 50 % of those costs if the employee leaves after 20 or more years of service.
+4. A post-employment medical plan reimburses 10% of an employee's post-employment medical costs if the employee leaves after more than ten and less than twenty years of service and 50% of those costs if the employee leaves after twenty or more years of service.

 Service in later years will lead to a materially higher level of benefit than in earlier years.
-Therefore, for employees expected to leave after 20 or more years, the enterprise attributes benefit on a straight-line basis under paragraph 68.
-Service beyond 20 years will lead to no material amount of further benefits.
-Therefore, the benefit attributed to each of the first 20 years is 2,5 % of the present value of the expected medical costs (50 % divided by 20).
+Therefore, for employees expected to leave after twenty or more years, the entity attributes benefit on a straight-line basis under paragraph 68.
+Service beyond twenty years will lead to no material amount of further benefits.
+Therefore, the benefit attributed to each of the first twenty years is 2.5% of the present value of the expected medical costs (50% divided by twenty).

-For employees expected to leave between 10 and 20 years, the benefit attributed to each of the first 10 years is 1 % of the present value of the expected medical costs.
-For these employees, no benefit is attributed to service between the end of the 10th year and the estimated date of leaving.
+For employees expected to leave between ten and twenty years, the benefit attributed to each of the first ten years is 1% of the present value of the expected medical costs.
+For these employees, no benefit is attributed to service between the end of the tenth year and the estimated date of leaving.

-For employees expected to leave within 10 years, no benefit is attributed.
+For employees expected to leave within ten years, no benefit is attributed.

-- 71. Where the amount of a benefit is a constant proportion of final salary for each year of service, future salary increases will affect the amount required to settle the obligation that exists for service before the balance sheet date, but do not create an additional obligation.
+- Where the amount of a benefit is a constant proportion of final salary for each year of service, future salary increases will affect the amount required to settle the obligation that exists for service before the end of the reporting period, but do not create an additional obligation.
 Therefore: - (a) for the purpose of paragraph 67(b), salary increases do not lead to further benefits, even though the amount of the benefits is dependent on final salary; and - (b) the amount of benefit attributed to each period is a constant proportion of the salary to which the benefit is linked.

-Employees are entitled to a benefit of 3 % of final salary for each year of service before the age of 55.
+Employees are entitled to a benefit of 3% of final salary for each year of service before the age of 55.

-Benefit of 3 % of estimated final salary is attributed to each year up to the age of 55.
+Benefit of 3% of estimated final salary is attributed to each year up to the age of 55.
 This is the date when further service by the employee will lead to no material amount of further benefits under the plan.
 No benefit is attributed to service after that age.